HOW TO TUNE THE VIOLIN

 The pegs

-We utilize the pegs when the string’s pitch is significantly lower or higher than the desired frequency.
-The following image depicts the respective peg for each string, which you can use as a reference.
+We use the pegs when the string’s pitch is significantly lower or higher than the desired frequency.
+The following image shows the respective peg for each string, which you can use as a reference.

 Violin pegs